-Day to day responsibility for monitoring and ensuring that the systems are being correctly operated, lies with the Bursar who maintains appropriate records of testing and certification.
+Day to day responsibility for monitoring and ensuring that the systems are being correctly operated, lies with the Director of Finance and Resources who maintains appropriate records of testing and certification.

 Caretaker and Maintenance Operatives have been trained in the need for legionella prevention measures.
 They are tasked with carrying out the following water checks (all of which are recorded in the Preventative Maintenance Manual) to maintain good water hygiene: